Sidi Deng, PhD Student

 1. Optimizing the economic performance of CMI Technologies

 The Critical Materials Institute (CMI) focuses on technologies that make better use of materials and eliminate the need for materials that are subject to supply disruptions.
 These critical materials are essential for American competitiveness in clean energy.
-Many materials considered critical by the U.S. Department of Energy are used in modern clean energy technologies, including wind turbines, solar panels, electric vehicles, and energy-efficient lighting.
+Many materials deemed critical by the U.S. Department of Energy are used in modern clean energy technologies, including wind turbines, solar panels, electric vehicles, and energy-efficient lighting.

 Collaborators and Funding Sources